McJtyMods/LostCities/README.md

 ## Future Plans
 * A palette that uses MWC Props
 * Stop using dungeon loot in citys.
-* A config system for loot city loot as 1.12.2 doesnt support datapacks
+* A config system for city loot as 1.12.2 doesnt support datapacks
 * Remastered Chisel profile (It will look nicer)

 ## Really Far in the Future Plans